-With more than 1,500 attendees from around the world, this year’s FileMaker Developer Conference features 90+ sessions over the course of four days, covering all aspects of FileMaker app development.
-Conference tracks include: Beginner, Intermediate, Advanced, Innovation, Business, and Deployment.
+With more than 1,500 attendees from around the world, this year’s FileMaker DevCon (developer conference) features 90+ sessions over the course of four days, covering all aspects of FileMaker app development.
+Conference tracks include: Beginner, Intermediate, Advanced, Business, and Special Focus.

-Soliant is proud of our team members chosen to present at 13 sessions.
+Soliant is proud of our team members chosen to present at 9 FileMaker DevCon sessions.
 Read the session descriptions and speaker bios below.

 Some knowledge of scripting and calculations required.